Fire Department Plan Reviewer/Fire Marshal Duties

 - If adding less than five devices, no plan is required, but a field acceptance testing is required.

 - If replacing a fire alarm control panel, cut sheets and a review with acceptance test is required.

-- Two sets of plans showing tank, flow points, nozzles used and the heights are required to be submitted.
+- Two sets of plans and cut sheets showing tank, flow points, appliances, pipe sizes, pull station location, nozzles used and the heights are required to be submitted.

 - Acknowledge class K extinguisher and interconnection with fire alarm system, if it is present.

 - Two sets of plans showing booth dimensions, nozzles and protection areas are required to be submitted.

 - Duct and plenum compliance with NFPA 17.